-Adventures of a CODA: Child Of Deaf Adults
+Ruth A. Reppert: A Child Of Deaf Adults

 Hello!
 That's my photo on the cover of my memoir titled, "Adventures of a CODA, Child of Deaf Adults."
 I am Just two years old and totally unaware of the exciting life I am destined to live as a Hearing Child of Deaf Adults.

-It was a time when there were no trained sign language interpreters, so family members used mouth movements and gestures to help doctors, employers, business owners, and others to communicate with their Deaf relatives.
-If there happened to be a Hearing child in an all-Deaf family, that child automatically assumed the role of "interpreter."
-The recent Academy Award-winning CODA movie starring Emelia Jones and Marlee Matlin seems to have been set in the same time frame as my book, but that's where the similarity stops cold!
-For one, that is a fictitious tale while mine is a true story.
-And Ruby, the character that Emelia Jones plays, is obviously unhappy with her interpreting tasks and longs to escape to the world of music.
-Her dour facial expressions reveal her sadness.
-I definitely didn't feel that way at all!
-My Deaf parents included me in their Deaf Culture.
-When I turned four, they began to take me to the weekly meetings of the local club of the Deaf where I was quickly adopted by the members.
+When I turned four, they began taking me to the weekly meetings of the local club of the Deaf where I was quickly adopted by the members.
 They seemed just as fascinated with me as I was with them, and their favorite activity was teaching me new ways to sign.
 So, by the time I was six or seven, the members and I understood each other so well that they persuaded me to interpret whenever a member had an appointment with a doctor, a lawyer, or other service provider.
 Those were exciting times for me.
-As I observed my parents and their Deaf friends, their positive ways of adjusting to their disability impressed me deeply, and my love and admiration for them grew by leaps and bounds.
-And my sign vocabulary grew, as well.
+As I observed my parents and their Deaf friends, their positive ways of adjusting to their disability impressed me deeply, my love and admiration for them grew by leaps and bounds, and my sign vocabulary grew.
 Ultimately, my experiences set the direction of my life.

-I wrote my account in a way that would enable readers to experience almost firsthand the unusual, and sometimes traumatic, events that taught me what deafness is like and what it means.
+I wrote my account in a way that would enable readers to experience almost firsthand the unusual, and sometimes traumatic, events that taught me what deafness is and what it entails.
 As you read my descriptions, you sit with me in my dilemma as my mother teaches me to sign in English sentences while my father uses what is now called American Sign Language (ASL) which has no trace of English in it.
 You accompany me when, at age eleven, I am given interpreting tasks that are mind-blowing!
 Fast-forward to the times when, as an adult, I take you with me on several interpreting assignments, each one an exciting and unique adventure.
 You are with me all the way!

-To explore this exceptional account of one CODA's life, I invite you to read its Amazon reviews.
+To explore readers' ratings and comments about my memoir, you can visit Amazon to read its reviews.
 Adventures of a CODA” Just click here.
-Then, while you are there, you can read the first thirty pages of the book and grow up with me as I learn to live in two worlds, the Hearing and the Deaf.
-I'm thinking that you will want to read my memoir, and I guarantee that, as you journey with me, you will expand your worldview and better understand such terms as deafness, Deaf people, CODAs, sign language, ASL, Deaf Culture, and sign language interpreting.
-For a closer look inside my book right now, click here “MY MEMOIR.”
-Don't miss the info on the other tabs, as well.
+While you are there, you can read the first thirty pages of the book and grow up with me as I learn to live in two worlds, the Hearing and the Deaf.

 Ruth A. Reppert